 Business rates (also called non-domestic rates) are a tax on non-domestic properties to help pay for local council services.
-They are based on the property and generally don't reflect the turnover or profits of your business.
-If you have business premises, it's important to consider business rates in your financial planning.
+These include services like education, social care and waste management.

 Transitional relief will continue until 2022, if your property is:

 - a pub, restaurant or hotel with a rateable value of less than £1.5 million